How Much Value Central Air Adds to Homes (+ when to install)

-While many homebuyers look for homes with central air, that doesn’t mean that an HVAC unit is a requirement for properties in every area.
-In many regions of the United States, it’s rare to witness summer days broach the upper 70s, so a central air conditioner may be regarded as an added convenience rather than a necessity.
+For example, in many regions of the United States, it’s rare to witness summer days broach the upper 70s, so a central air conditioner may be regarded as a nice-to-have but not a need-to-have.

 - You Live in a Humid Climate – For many homeowners in the humid and hot Southeastern United States, air conditioning has become a necessity for everyday life.
 In short: Central air systems lower the temperature and relative humidity of your home.
 And where humidity is reduced, comfort is increased.